Skip to main content

 1. Include high quality content

-2. Avoid all caps
+2. Avoid all caps in the body text

 3. Include a message >200 words